You pressed Escape. Suit yourself.

 On Chrissie Hynde and the first Pretenders album

-The Rolling Stone 500 Greatest Albums of All Time2017
+The Rolling Stone 500 2017

 A tour through the classic album, and the rollicking story of how Chrissie Hynde came to be; on almost joining Devo, then The Damned, then The Clash; trying to marry Johnny Rotten and Sid Vicious for papers; turns out Chrissie is a hell of a writer.